-Your Use of our websites, including our course sites
+Your Use of our websites, including our Product sites

-Your use of our site means that you accept and agree to abide by all the policies stated in these terms.
-You may use our site only for lawful purposes.
-You may not use our site
+Making use of our sites means you accept and agree to abide by all the policies stated in these Terms.
+You may use our sites only for lawful purposes.
+You may not use our sites

 You also agree:

-We may from time to time provide interactive services on our site, or on the site of a third-party provider such as Facebook, including but not limited to chat rooms, bulletin boards, and video conferencing facilities.
-Where we do provide any interactive service, we will provide clear information to you about the kind of service offered, if it is moderated and what form of moderation is used (including whether it is human or technical).
-We will do our best to assess any possible risks for users from third parties when they use any interactive service provided on our site, and we will decide in each case whether it is appropriate to use moderation of the relevant service (including what kind of moderation to use) in the light of those risks.
-However, we are under no obligation to oversee, monitor or moderate any interactive service we provide on our site, or on a third party’s site and we expressly exclude our liability for any loss or damage arising from the use of any interactive service by a user in contravention of our content standards, whether the service is moderated or not.
+We may from time to time provide interactive services on our sites, or on the site of a third-party provider such as Facebook, including but not limited to chat rooms, bulletin boards, and video conferencing facilities.
+Where we do provide any interactive service, we aim to let you know whether it is moderated and what form of moderation is used (including whether it is human or technical).
+We will do our best to assess any possible risks for users from third parties when they use any interactive service provided on our sites, and will decide in each case whether it is appropriate to use moderation of the relevant service (including what kind of moderation to use) in the light of those risks.
+However, we are under no obligation to oversee, monitor or moderate any interactive service we provide on our sites, or on a third party’s site and we expressly exclude our liability for any loss or damage arising from the use of any interactive service by a user in contravention of our content standards, whether the service is moderated or not.